 Re-certification for all stand-alone classes (levels C and HCP) are 4 hours long.
 Re-certification allows students to keep CPR training certificates valid for another three years.
 Students can only sign up for re-certification if their credentials are still valid (not expired).

-Food safety and handling
+Food safety and handling with First Aid Training Lethbridge

 St. Mark James Training Lethbridge offers food safety credentialing programs as well.
 Certification received from our food safe classes do not expire, but the province requires them to be updated every five years.
 Basics in handling food to prevent the spread of microorganisms (that can lead to health problems) are taught in the classes.